The support of singular stochastic PDEs: Introduction

 The strategy outlined above is implemented in Section~\ref{sec:shift} as follows.
-In Section~\ref{sec:ext:reg:str} we construct an enlarged regularity structure, containing additional noise types \eqref{eq:extended:noise types}, large enough to be able to represent the regularised noise $\xi^\delta_\Xi$ (for any noise type $\Xi$) and the highly oscillating perturbation $k_{(\Xi,\tau)}^\delta$ (for any tree $\tau$ and noise type $\Xi \in \ft(L(\tau))$ appearing in $\tau$).
-We will define the enlarged regularity structure $\sCT$ via an enlarged rule $\shift R$ (\ref{eq:rule:extended}), and we construct the \emph{shift operator} $\SS:\CT \to \sCT$ in Definition~\ref{def:shift:operator}.
+In Section~\ref{sec:ext:reg:str} we will construct an enlarged regularity structure, containing additional noise types \eqref{idx:sFLm}, large enough to be able to represent the regularised noise $\xi^\delta_\Xi$ (for any noise type $\Xi$) and the highly oscillating perturbation $k_{(\Xi,\tau)}^\delta$ (for any tree $\tau$ and noise type $\Xi \in \ft(L(\tau))$ appearing in $\tau$).
+We will will so construct the \emph{shift operator} $\SS:\CT \to \sCT$ as in \eqref{e:defShiftOperator} below.
 We determine the set of trees $\oSS[\tau]$ in the image of the shift operator which will dominate the expected value in Definition~\ref{def:oSS}.
 In Section~\ref{sec:shift:WC} we construct in (\ref{eq:eta}) a ``highly oscillating perturbation'' $\eta_{(\Xi,\tau)}^\delta$ in the $m(\tau)$-th Wiener chaos for any tree $\tau\in\FT_-$ (see below for the definition of $\FT_- \ssq \TT_-$) and any $\Xi \in \ft(L(\tau))$.
 The kernel $K_{(\Xi,\tau)}^\delta$ (with respect to Gaussian integration) of this perturbation will be a rescaled version of a fixed kernel $\Phi_{(\Xi,\tau)}$, see (\ref{eq:rescalingoperator}), at a homogeneity $\alpha_{(\Xi,\tau)}$, see (\ref{eq:alpha}), to a scale $\lambda^\delta_\tau$ (we will discuss shortly the choice of these scales).
 The kernels $\Phi_{(\Xi,\tau)}$ will be chosen along the lines of Example~\ref{ex:shift:dominating:intro} above (there is a slight subtlety here in case of log-divergencies, see Example~\ref{ex:log} below, which we ignore for the sake of this introduction).

 A key result is Lemma~\ref{lem:dominatingpart} which determines the behaviour of the ``dominating'' trees $\taua \in \oSS[\tau]$.
 It will be useful to introduce the function $F_\tau(a,\lambda) := \hat\Upsilon^\delta \tau$ for $\tau \in \FT_-$, see (\ref{eq:Ftau}), where $a=a^\delta_\tau$ and $\lambda=\lambda^\delta_\tau$, $\tau \in \FT_-$.
 In Proposition~\ref{prop:choice_of_a} in Section~\ref{sec:fpa} we will then, for fixed $\lambda$, recast the equation $F_\tau(a,\lambda) = h(\tau)$ for $\tau \in \FT_-$ into a fixed point problem for $a$.
 This problem will be a small perturbation of a solvable linear problem (\emph{linear} because of the definition of $k^\delta$, \emph{solvable} thanks to Lemma~\ref{lem:dominatingpart}, \emph{small perturbation} thanks to Lemma~\ref{lem:Fthenondominatingpart}) which is therefore straightforward to solve.
 The tricky issue is that in order for Lemma~\ref{lem:Fthenondominatingpart} to hold one needs to choose the scales $\lambda_\tau^\delta$ carefully.
 In Section~{\ref{sec:monotonestatements}} we will determine an order $\le$ on the set of trees $\FT_-$, and we will choose the scales such that $\lambda_\tau^\delta \ll \lambda_{\taua} ^\delta$ whenever $\tau,\taua \in \FT_-$ with $\tau \le \taua$.
 To formalise this idea, we introduce in Definition~\ref{def:attainable} the notion of an \emph{attainable} statement, and we show at the end of Section~\ref{sec:fpa} that the necessary bound of Lemma~\ref{lem:Fthenondominatingpart} is attainable in this sense.